Marlyns-GitHub/CIS-Automate/README.md

 - info.md
 - README.md

-Next, move the PowerShell script CIS_MENU to the desktop.
-CIS_MENU is a central interface for managing CIS_Automate.
+Next, move CIS_MENU script on the desktop.
+CIS_MENU is a central interface for managing CIS_Automate, it must not be inside the Compliance folder.

 Notice :